Amulya-D/react/README.md

 # react

-This is my REACT-Native Snapshot replica project.
+This is my react project!
+I have built a snapshot clone.